Doctors Note Logo

 Why You’re Avoiding Sleep: Breaking the Cycle of Bedtime Fear

-There are several factors to consider, including red flags like loud snoring with gasping, severe daytime sleepiness, panic attacks, or thoughts of self-harm that warrant prompt medical attention.
-For key details and guidance on choosing the right next steps in your situation, see below.
+Watch for red flags such as loud snoring with gasping, severe daytime sleepiness, panic attacks, or thoughts of self-harm—these warrant prompt medical attention.

 answer background